-This mural contains 2 panels on the north and south inside bay walls of Fire Station #1 and captures a slice of our Fire Department history.
+This mural contains panels on the north and south inside bay walls of Fire Station #1 and captures a slice of our Fire Department history.

-Thus is the setting for this panel.
-It includes an old fire truck and pays homage to the dedicated volunteer firefighters of the time who left their jobs when the alarm went out.
-The “garage area” provides insight into the life of our volunteer firemen of the time.
+North Wall Panel: In 1926 the original City Hall was torn down to make way for today’s City Hall on the corner of Harvey and Marion.
+It was completed in 1928 and housed our first firehouse – a two-truck garage and a second-floor apartment for the fire engine driver that was eventually used by the Fire Chief.
+This panel includes an old fire truck and pays homage to the dedicated volunteer firefighters of the time who left their jobs when the alarm went out.
+The “garage area” provides insight into the life of the volunteer firemen of the time.
 Chief Koon and his family lived in the upstairs apartment and is watching from the window.

 Education has always been a key objective of the Mural Society.
 Punta Gorda Fire Station #1 is one of the most visited stations in the area.
 During Fire & Injury Prevention Month, 600-800 children from local schools pass through its doors each year receiving safety education from our dedicated Fire Department staff.
 Another 100+ adults attend various adult education seminars throughout the year as well.

 The mural was dedicated on May 25, 2017.